fermiPy/Workshop_2022/docs/index.md

 Where: SLAC National Lab.
 Palo Alto, CA

 Who: We are planning for up to 30 attendees in person, as well as some remote attendees.
-In addition to LAT members, it would be good to invite and welcome some community participation through the Fermi Users Group.
+In addition to LAT members, we invite and welcome community participation, especially from active Fermi Users Group members.

-Financials: We are hoping to any registration costs, or to keep them minimal.
+Financials: We are hoping to avoid any registration costs, or to keep them minimal.

 Registration form:  [link](https://docs.google.com/forms/d/e/1FAIpQLSffouT1L-Ems-_PRhBnt_cWSB1x6aj5UQHLcQwsTby8iaeBbw/viewform?usp=sharing)